mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 And that won't require that much discipline, or rules.
 It will just look incredibly stupid to mix things that shouldn't be mixed because they just don't belong together.
 They're metres away!

-I hope the heuristics I just described will help you to sketch your models, but more importantly this will give you the chance to understand the deep purpose of your software, and maybe of your organization too, in a compelling call to do the right thing.
+I hope the heuristics I just described will help you to sketch your models, but, more importantly, this will give you the chance to understand the deep purpose of your software, and maybe of your organization too, in a compelling call to do the right thing.

 In a single sentence, the whole idea is really simple: